The deepening of blue as you move from dock to sea. The waves of color in autumn hills.

 Because the human eye invariably lands on the brightest point on the screen, and then follows changing hues and shadows to explore the page, gradients can be used to put the focus on a logo, to highlight content, or to coax the user’s eye below the fold.
 And by mimicking light sources, and providing shadow effects, they can add texture, depth, dimension, and realism to backgrounds, UI elements, and image overlays.

-A great gradient becomes almost a color onto itself – instantly recognizable and at the core of branding.
+A great gradient becomes almost a color unto itself – instantly recognizable and at the core of branding.

 Gradients have been one of our most requested features, and we are proud announce that to this powerful branding tool is now available for your designs.
 Gradients easily applied to both Fills and Strokes.